keithmaguire/keithmaguire.github.com/_posts/2012-10-21-finding-the-parish-name-for-an-area-in-Victoria.markdown

 (Sometimes Roads just adds the road names, if that happens then Roads (Centrelines) will draw the line of the road in too.)

-If you also need to find the name of the county the easiest and quickest option is to just cheat by searching Google for the parish name and "in the county of" and it'll find a map title from somewhere.
+If you also need to find the name of the county the easiest and quickest option is to search Google for the parish name and "in the county of" and it'll find a map title from somewhere.